Click here to find out about the 2008 Art of Translating workshops.

 Translation makes connections between home and abroad, often indeed between the living and the dead, yet in its practice it is a solitary business.
 Join the TA and you will have the company of like-minded people, encouragement, and real practical help in the solitary work that is all your own.

-The Translators Association was set up in 1958 to provide translators with an effective means of protecting their interests and sharing their concerns.
-The TA is a source of expert advice, a representative for individuals, and an advocate for the profession as a whole.The TA is run by a committee of 11 elected members and is served by a professional secretary, Sarah Burton.
+The Translators Association celebrates its 50th anniversary this year.
+A constituent part of the Society of Authors, it was set up in 1958 to provide translators with an effective means of protecting their interests and sharing their concerns.
+Since then it has brought about Public Lending Right for translators, developed a model publishing agreement, which is used widely, and continues to raise awareness of the translating profession.
+The TA is a source of expert advice, a representative for individuals, and an advocate for the profession as a whole, with its own Committee and decision-making structure.

-- Business advice and support on professional issues
+- Advice and support on professional issues

 - Meetings and workshops on literary and professional topics, and social events